kreibaum/pacosako/doc/ml-representation.md

 ## Example

-Here is the `USE_PERSPECTIVE` representation of the inital game state:
+Here is the `USE_RELATIVE_PERSPECTIVE` representation of the inital game state:

 ```
 // Indices into the 8x8x25 initial tensor layers.